 Where to Stay:

 - Consider camping in the National Park.
 Even if you don’t have your own camping equipment, use a rental such as RVshare.

 The Grand Canyon National Park is celebrating 100 years as a National Park this year.
 Of course, the area is much older than that.
 The quintessential family vacation destination however still offers a lot more than just a roadside attraction.

 Be sure to stop in one of the visitor’s centers with the national parks and pick up your National Park passport and get it stamped.

 Where to stay:

-A cruise is another fantastic way to spend a vacation with multiple families.
-The kids can head to the kids club while the adults lounge poolside with drinks.
+Cruise ships are another fantastic way to spend a vacation with multiple families.
+This multigenerational vacation comes with good food and is a great option for that all-inclusive type of faction.
+The kids can head to the kids club while the adults lounge poolside or in the hot tubs with drinks.
 When you book, be sure to book together so that the cruise line knows to sit all the families at one table.

-What are your thoughts?
+What are your thoughts for your next family trip?
 Have you vacationed with multiple families or multi-generations before?
 What are your tips for the best multifamily vacation destinations?